What is the Southborough Community Choice Program?

 Who do I call when the power goes out?

-National Grid will continue to deliver your electricity and maintain the polls and wires.
-Call National Grid if your power goes out, as always.
+As a participant in Southborough Community Power Choice, National Grid delivers your electricity and maintains the polls and wires.
+Call National Grid if your power goes out.

 Will I receive a second bill?

-No. National Grid will continue to bill you for your electricity, and this is the only electricity bill you will receive as a participant in the program.
+No. National Grid will continue to bill you for your electricity, and this is the only electricity bill you will receive as a participant in Southborough Community Power Choice.

 Will National Grid provide me with a lower quality of service because I participate in this program?